bentoml/bentoctl-workshops/aws-lambda/2_deploy_bento/README.md

 {"label":"NEUTRAL","score":0.612240731716156}%
 ```

 And that is it, we have successfully deployed the bentoml service to AWS Lambda.
+Next we will
+cleanup the all the resources.

 ## FAQ

 **Q: My request returns a 504 with the message "Endpoint request timed out" ?**

-Incase your request times out, it is most likely due to the lambda not having enought
+Incase your request times out, it is most likely due to lambda not having enought
 memory to load the model and perform the inference.
 You should increase the
 memory allocated and try again.